lmd-code/lmdpages/README.md

 # LMD Pages

+**Version:** 0.0.1

-For rapid and simple website builds.
+For rapid and simple website builds, created to quick-start my own projects.

 - ✔️ Server requires PHP (ver. >= 7.4) with .htaccess enabled.
 - ✔️ Must have FTP access to server.